COVID-19: Vaccines, Testing, and Treatment

 For more information about research, please call our main office at 412-692-6438.

-Although the diagnosis and treatment of heart disease is difficult for everyone, an open, honest, loving approach can give your family extra advantages in handling future problems of all kinds.
-When family members help each other with their reactions and feelings to the heart problem, a model is created to use for other problems that occur in life.
+An open, honest, loving approach to your child's heart disease can help your family deal with future hardships of all kinds.
+Supporting each other's reactions and feelings gives you a model to use for other problems that occur in life.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: